bacriyoung/geoprop/README.md

 # GeoProp: Geometric-Propagated Pseudo-Label Generation for S3DIS

-GeoProp is a multi-stage framework designed for high-fidelity pseudo-label generation in large-scale 3D indoor scenes (S3DIS).
+GeoProp is a multi-stage framework designed for high-fidelity pseudo-label generation in large-scale 3D scenes.
 By integrating decoupled feature learning with geometric post-processing, it generates structured and noise-resistant labels suitable for downstream weakly-supervised learning.

 ## Pipeline Overview